 About the Society

 The North Reading Historical & Antiquarian Society is dedicated to the preservation of the history of North Reading (Massachusetts) through the purchase and maintenance of historical properties, the collection and preservation of articles of antiquity relating to North Reading, and informing and educating the community about local history.
-To read our by-laws, click here.

 The Society began its existence in 1952 when several local women established the North Reading Antiquarian Club.
 In 1963, this club incorporated as a non-profit and adopted its current name.
 Over six decades later, the Society continues to operate as a 501(c)(3) not-for-profit organization.
 It is entirely funded by membership dues, fundraising activities, and generous donations from local residents and businesses.

-The Society is an all-volunteer organization run by a board of directors elected by its members.
+The Society is an all-volunteer organization run according to a set of by-laws by an elected board of directors.
 All members are welcome to volunteer to serve on the board or in other ways that fit their interests and availability.
-To learn more about the many different volunteer opportunities available, contact us at: info@nreadinghistory.org.
+The Society organizes North Reading’s annual Apple Festival (in September) and two popular open house events—during the holiday season and on Memorial Day—at the Rev. Daniel Putnam House.

 The 27 Bow Street property—home to the Putnam House and several other historical buildings—are owned by the Town of North Reading.
 Under the terms of a 1989 agreement (amended in 2021) between the Society and the Town, the Society occupies and manages the Putnam House property.